 Capital Campaign for the Wells Community Cultural Center

-After more than ten years of analysis, public feedback, study, and research, the Tippecanoe Arts Federation proudly announces the public rollout of its capital campaign for the Wells Community Cultural Center (pictured above)!
+After more than ten years of analysis, public feedback, study, and research, the Tippecanoe Arts Federation proudly announces the public rollout of its capital campaign for the Wells Community Cultural Center.
+The main goals of the project are to renovate the interior of the existing building and expand the facilities to house new amenities.
+TAF’s goal for this project is $3,000,000.

 The Wells Building is located at the heart of the Lafayette-West Lafayette Community at 638 North Street and serves as an anchor facility for the state designated Tippecanoe Arts & Cultural District.
 A gift from Dr. Albert Wells to the City of Lafayette in 1926, this building served for many years as the main branch of the Tippecanoe County Public Library.